Brent Mishler

-Brent D. Mishler (born 1953) is an American botanist who is director of the University and Jepson Herbaria at the University of California, Berkeley as well as Distinguished Professor in the Department of Integrative Biology, where he teaches phylogenetics, plant diversity, and island biology.
+Brent D. Mishler (born 1953) is an American botanist who from was the director of the University and Jepson Herbaria at the University of California, Berkeley, from 1993 to 2023.
+He was also a professor in the Department of Integrative Biology, where he taught phylogenetics, plant diversity, and island biology.
+Following his retirement in 2024 he is now Distinguished Professor Emeritus and Curator of Bryophytes, and continues an active research program.

 Early life and education

 Mishler attended Bonita High School in La Verne, California, and worked as a Ranger-Naturalist for the Los Angeles County Nature Center Unit (Parks and Recreation Department).
-He received his B.S. and M.S. from California State Polytechnic University, Pomona in 1975 and 1978 respectively, then got his Ph.D. from Harvard University in 1984, working with Carroll E. Wood, Peter F. Stevens and Norton G. Miller He did his dissertation work on the systematics and evolution of the moss genus Syntrichia.
+He received his B.S. and M.S. from California State Polytechnic University, Pomona, in 1975 and 1978 respectively, then got his Ph.D. from Harvard University in 1984, working with Carroll E. Wood, Peter F. Stevens and Norton G. Miller He did his dissertation work on the systematics and evolution of the moss genus Syntrichia.